EndlessFractal/EndlessFractal/README.md

 **About me**

-- 💼 Currently working as a Junior SOC Analyst!
+- 💼 Currently working as a Junior Linux System Administrator!

 - ❤️ I love writing code in Python and building fun scripts!